arunmr1980/aws-email-service/README.md

 ![Email Service - Architecture drawio](https://user-images.githubusercontent.com/19325896/184797164-f3b3f09d-eb74-4808-a36f-eee3089671b9.png)

+## Processing functions

+Processing is done by the following

+### QueueReaderFunction

+This is a lambda function that reads message from the queue, validates the request and invoke the Step function

+### EmailProcessingStateMachine

+This is a step function that orchestrated the following lambda functions.

+- EmailSenderFunction: This function sends the email using SES.
+If attachments are present it also loads the attachments.

+- ResponseProcessorFunction: This function processes the response.
+It checks if there are failures.
+If the failures are recoverable, it posts the requests back to the queue.
+If the failures are permanent, it moves the request to DLQ.
+It also tracks the number of retry attempts.
+Requests with more retries than the configured threshold are moved to DLQ as well.

 ## How to use the application?

 Once the application is deployed in AWS, client use it by posting a request to SNS